Reds vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has collected 34 hits with four doubles, six home runs and 15 walks.
-He has driven in 13 runs with one stolen base.
+- Bogaerts has four doubles, six home runs, 15 walks and 13 RBI (34 total hits).
+He has stolen one base.

-- Bogaerts will look for his fourth straight game with a hit in this matchup.
-In his last five games he is hitting .190 with a home run, two walks and an RBI.
+- Bogaerts will look for his fourth straight game with a hit in this contest.
+In his last five games he is batting .190 with a home run, two walks and an RBI.

 Bogaerts Recent Games